Vegan shrimp scampi is just one of a growing array of dishes you can make with today’s innovative plant-based seafood alternatives.

 Most well-stocked supermarkets carry fresh spiraled zucchini (aka zucchini noodles) in the produce section.
 Or, you can just finely dice a zucchini if you prefer.

-The problems with shrimp — and why you shouldn’t eat it
+The problem with shrimp — and why you shouldn’t eat it

 The shrimp industry is an epic nightmare, rife with abuses of all kinds.
 It destroys delicate ocean ecosystems, causes a serious amount of bycatch.
 That’s the term used for other sea life (which can include Dolphins, turtles, and other fish) that’s inadvertently caught — and killed — in nets used for catching small fish and shellfish like shrimp.